 Muladhara chakra has the lowest and densest vibration and as a result, it takes more time to heal than other vibrations we carry.
 The good side though, is that the root chakra will stay strong and durable once changes have been implemented.

-OPEN AND WELL-BALANCED ROOT CHAKRA
+HEALTHY ROOT CHAKRA

 Being grounded often provide healthy boundaries, a strong feeling of life purpose, and a feeling of worthiness or right to exist.